Signs of Codependency & Addiction (Impacts & Negative Effects)

 Negative Effects and Risks for the Addicted Partner

-As for the person struggling with substance abuse, the codependent relationship can also have severe consequences on the addiction itself as well as on potential treatment outcomes.
+As for the person struggling with substance use, the codependent relationship can also have severe consequences on the addiction itself as well as on potential treatment outcomes.
 First and foremost, the codependent relationship serves as an enabling influence in the person’s life.
 The codependent person may want to help their loved one, but at the same time, they may subconsciously fear that the other person won’t need the codependent person any more if the addiction is resolved.
 This tends to thwart any truly effective attempts to get help, leaving the loved one continuing to struggle with addiction and with the physical and mental health risks it creates.

-Codependency Treatment for Drug Abuse
+Codependency Treatment for Drug Use

 In more severe cases of codependency, it can be helpful for the codependent partner to seek their own treatment program.
 Psychiatric professionals can provide behavioral and personal therapy to improve the codependent individual’s self-image and ability to set goals, define needs, and draw boundaries that make it possible to have a stronger sense of self-worth, deeper emotional intimacy, and healthier relationships.